These practical tips about Holland for visitors will ensure your trip to Holland will be more enjoyable and above all, more relaxed.

 The fee will be €7, and you will be able to apply online.
 Once approved, your travel authorization is valid for two years for multiple trips.

-ETIAS is not yet in effect (expected in 2021).
+ETIAS is not yet in effect.
 It's not necessary or possible to apply for it now.
 Of course, we'll update this post when ETIAS comes into effect.

 Internet access is excellent in Holland.
 Most restaurants, hotels and public places offer fast WIFI.
 If you're staying with Dutch friends, they most likely have (extremely) fast Internet at home.